prathamesh-tambe/express-node-api/README.md

-# express-node-api
+# Node.js api with CRUD functionalities
-Basic Api in nodejs,express,mongoDb using mongoose
+Created Contacts Api in nodeJS, express, mongoDb using mongoose and performed CRUD operations on them.